The pause that refreshes

 I spent Wednesday sorting pictures and writing but in the evening, we met again for dinner (and I did some laundry at their house).
 After dinner, we went to Starbucks for coffee (tea for me) until I had them return me to the Drury at what I hoped was a more reasonable hour than they had on Tuesday.

-With St. Louis marking more or less the mid-point of the trip, it seemed appropriate to reflect on my experiences thus far.
+With Saint Louis marking more or less the mid-point of the trip, it seemed appropriate to reflect on my experiences thus far.
 I don’t intend this to be a deep philosophical journey but rather a recap of impressions that I haven’t yet shared.
 Structurally, I suspect this entry will be rather random and I’ll add additional thoughts as I continue the journey so this post might not have temporal cohesion.

-First, calling this drive the Great River Road is something of a misnomer.
 For most of the journey it’s been more akin to the “City of New Orleans.”
 By this I mean you roll along past houses, farms, and fields.
 Yes, there are stretches – sometimes a score of miles or more – where the river is in sight, nearby, or the road is adjacent to it.
 These are the places I’ve tried to photograph.
 Don’t judge the road based only on the pictures I’ve taken, however.
 Most of the road, while scenic and beautiful, traverses byways that are miles from the river.

 It’s puzzled me that at nearly every stop, I feel people equate air-conditioning with refrigeration.
 Most of my hotel rooms have had the thermostat set as low as 68 degrees and none have been above 70.
 Thus, the first action I take is turning those up to a minimum of 74.
 I know that I’m the guy who wears long sleeved shirts and hats all summer and who usually tells people that I start feeling heat somewhere around Dante’s third circle of hell but not only is 68 just downright wasteful, it’s cold!

-Two words I’m comfortable applying to the upper Midwest (I include Iowa, the Dakotas, Minnesota, Wisconsin, and Illinois at a minimum): Harley-Davidson.
-I don’t know if the numbers of motorcyclists I’ve encountered correlates to being mostly off the interstates (though they were plentiful on those highways in both Dakotas) I’ve seen groups of motorcyclists with surprising frequency.
+Two words I’m comfortable applying to the upper Midwest (I include Iowa, the Dakotas, Minnesota, Wisconsin, and Illinois at a minimum) are Harley-Davidson.
+I don’t know if the numbers of motorcyclists I’ve encountered correlates to being mostly off the interstates (though they were plentiful on those highways in both Dakotas) but I’ve seen groups of motorcyclists with surprising frequency.
 And most of them are riding Harleys – so easily identified by that signature sound.

 Speaking of sound, my guilty listening pleasure last summer was the song Bom-Bom by Sam and the Womp.

 This summer, though considerably more mainstream, All About That Bass by Meghan Trainor has filled that guilty pleasure station’s airwaves.
+(Trainor, of course, became a much bigger star than Sam and the Womp.)

 After applying two words to the upper Midwest, here’s one to apply to the Great River Road: roadkill.
 Again, I don’t know the reason for the abundance of dead animals but I’ve probably seen at least one carcass in the road every 20 miles or so.
 And this plenitude is not limited to small animals like squirrels.
 Deer are the most common but there have been others – many unrecognizable.
 Perhaps these roads, many of which are two lanes with relatively high speed limits (60 or 65 mph), leave less room to avoid collisions than the interstate system.
 Perhaps they’re simply not attended to by the authorities with the alacrity they’d receive on major roads.
-Whatever the reason, I’ve my fill of animal remains.
+Whatever the reason, I’ve seen my fill of animal remains.

 Unsurprisingly, in the more northern reaches of this journey I encountered few people of color.
-I did begin to see pockets of African Americans in Dubuque and, of course, by the time I reached St. Louis, Memphis, and even the delta I felt a bit more multi-ethnically comfortable.
+I did begin to see pockets of African Americans in Dubuque and, of course, by the time I reached Saint Louis, Memphis, and even the delta I felt a bit more multi-ethnically comfortable.
 However, even in Memphis, a demographic map I saw seemed to show that the city remains segregated by neighborhood.

 People who know me know that I’m something of a conservationist.
 The solar panels on my house,IMG_0123 the high

 efficiency heating and air-conditioning systems I’ve installed there, driving a hybrid Honda Civic for more than a decade demonstrate that.
-So, when I packed for this trip, I decided that although I could have minimal impact with respect to washing linens because I stayed only a single night in most places, I dropped a bottle of Dr. Bronner’s Magic soap in my bag.
+So, when I packed for this trip, I decided that although I could have minimal impact with respect to washing linens because I stayed only a single night in most places, I dropped a bottle of Doctor Bronner’s Magic soap in my bag.

-I’ve never been able to fully use the small soap bars completely even on multi-might stays so out comes the Dr. Bronner’s and I don’t waste the bar soap.
+I’ve never been able to fully use the small soap bars completely even on multi-might stays so out comes the Doctor Bronner’s and I don’t waste the bar soap.
 Nearly all the B & B’s where I’ve stayed have provided liquid soap for hand washing and some sort of body wash in the shower.
-The Drury Inn in St. Louis has also made the shift to all liquid.
-Some places have mixed the two using bars for the shower and liquid for hand washing.
+The Drury Inn in Saint Louis has also made the shift to all liquid.
+Some places have mixed the two – using bars for the shower and liquid for hand washing.
 Still, it’s one more little thing I can do.
 (And please don’t point out that driving more than 6,000 miles in three weeks isn’t doing the environment any good.
 I realize that.
 But I drive a hybrid, have averaged close to 50 mpg, and purchased offsets from carbonfund.org for whatever that might be worth.)

 One last bit of hotel rant that really applies to this trip specifically.
 Somehow, nearly every room I’ve had has had an east facing window.
 Since I’m a generally early riser, it’s not a big deal but it has been a remarkable coincidence.